joshburgess/tephra/README.md

 Vulkan is the volcano — powerful, raw, and explosive.
 What it ejects are sharp fragments: memory management, synchronization, descriptor sets, pipeline state.
 In volcanology, that fragmented material is called *tephra*.

-This library organizes those fragments into something usable — frame contexts, deferred deletion, automatic pipeline compilation, descriptor caching — while remaining fundamentally Vulkan-level.
+This library organizes those fragments into something usable, such as frame contexts, deferred deletion, automatic pipeline compilation, descriptor caching, etc., while remaining fundamentally Vulkan-level.
 You're still thinking in command buffers, render passes, and barrier transitions, not in materials, meshes, and lights.
 Structured volcanic debris, not yet compressed into solid rock.

 Built on [`ash`](https://crates.io/crates/ash) + [`gpu-allocator`](https://crates.io/crates/gpu-allocator) + [`spirv-reflect`](https://crates.io/crates/spirv-reflect) + [`winit`](https://crates.io/crates/winit).